AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping.md

 ### Step 1 - Map the default columns included in Customer Journey Analytics

-There are roughly 20 default fields included in all WebSDK implementations. dimensions included in Customer Journey Analytics.
+There are roughly 20 default fields included in all WebSDK implementations.

-Before you can map these default dimensions, make sure that your Customer Journey Analytics environment meets the following prerequisites:
+Before you can map these default columns, make sure that your Customer Journey Analytics environment meets the following prerequisites:

 * It uses a WebSDK implementation.